Mulch

 How does it work?

-Direct hot sun, wind, and hard rain can compact, erode, or leach nutrients out of soil.
+Direct hot sun, hard rain, and strong wind can compact, erode, or leach nutrients out of soil.
 Mulch creates a barrier against these elements while keeping the soil more consistently damp and cool for plants' roots.
-It also suppresses weeds by excluding light and smothering sprouts.
+It also suppresses weeds by excluding light and discouraging sprouts.
+Finally, mulch creates food and habitat for beneficial bugs and earthworms, while slowly breaking down into humus.

 Got more composting questions?
-Email the Composting Hotline at [email protected] or leave a message at (306) 931-3249.
+Email the Compost Hotline at [email protected].